LtGlahn/demo-livedata-citybike-Oslo/README.md

 # Backend

 Backend can be any web server capable of updating and publishing the appropriate geojson-file with appropriate CORS permissions (or circimventing the problem by adding the http header `accept-origin:*`, no matter what).
-Or put the backend at the same server as the web (frontend), and you'll be _same origin_, avoiding the need for CORS (cross origin).
+Or serve this geojson-file from the same web server as the map frontend, and you'll be _same origin_, avoiding the need for CORS (cross origin).

 I've played with two different backends:
   * A super-simple python script run regulary at [pythonanywhere](https://pythonanywhere.com)